PlasmaPower/nano-vanity/README.md

 To explain the difference between seeds and private keys:

 - Seeds plus an index (1st key, 2nd key, etc) generate a private key.
-  Currently, this project will always use the first index.
+  Currently, this project will always use the first index (index 0).
 - A private key generates a public key.
 - Accounts are another way of writing public keys.